indigotree/www-audiovisualprojects-co-uk/content/knowledge-hub/cedia.md

 title: CEDIA
 featured_image: /uploads/students-working-on-project_4460x4460.jpg
 yoast_keyword: CEDIA
+seo_title: CEDIA
+seo_description: >-
+  CEDIA is an international trade organisation with over 3,700 members who design, manufacture and install technology for the home.
+Founded in the USA in 1989 with a vision to serve the home-technology market, The Association acts as the go-to home technology source for consumers and professionals alike.
 description: >-
   CEDIA is an international trade organisation with over 3,700 members who design, manufacture and install technology for the home.  avp are members of